Consumer Protection Bureau

-In addition to a regular feature appearing in each issue of BoatUS Magazine, the Association's bimonthly news journal, the BoatUS Consumer Protection Bureau offers Association Members four significant services.
+In addition to a regular feature appearing in each issue of BoatUS Magazine, the Association's bimonthly news journal, the BoatUS Consumer Protection Bureau offers Association Members three significant services.

 The Bureau is a one-stop source for information about state and federal consumer protection laws and boat safety standards, as well as contact names, addresses and phone numbers for marine manufacturers and much more.